F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

       * - bigip-fast-templates
         - microsoft_sharepoint (beta)
-        - A template that can be used to manage Sharepoint servers
+        - A template that can be used to manage SharePoint servers

+      * - bigip-fast-templates
+        - microsoft_adfs (beta)
+        - A template that can be used to manage Active Directory

       * - examples
         - simple_http